Apmds/Raycaster/README.md

 This project aims to implement a [Wolfenstein 3D](https://pt.wikipedia.org/wiki/Wolfenstein_3D)-type raycasting engine.
 I'm developing it using C, with the [Raylib](https://www.raylib.com/) framework.

+It also features an implementation of linked lists, hashmaps and a *mostly* working [TOML](https://toml.io/) parser for the map files.

 ## Capabilites

 - Loading a map from a map file (see the [map file](#map-files) section).
 - Exploring a map using a 2D or 3D view.
-- Different wall types.
+- Texture-mapped and colored walls.
 - Transparent walls.
-- Textured walls.
+- Custom wall types.
+- Colored floor and ceiling

 ### Future plans
 - Ground and ceiling/sky textures
 - Transparent tile back drawing
-- More stuff that I can't remember right now.
+- Arraylist implementation

 ## Controls